 One of the best parts about the affiliate channel (besides the people!) is the immense amount of data we have at our fingertips.
 Dig into your data to provide vertical insights in your proposal:

-How is the advertisers performing in relation to their competitors?
+- How is the advertiser performing in relation to their competitors?
 Are they under-indexing for commission rate, conversion rate, etc.?

-Are there seasonal peaks where they should investment to increase brand awareness and gain new customers?
+- Are there seasonal peaks where they should invest to increase brand awareness and gain new customers?

 Forecast Anticipated Performance